ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 :width: 600px

 The 4-Bucket Model represented within grid cell hydrology processes in the Virtual Ecosystem.
-Red solid arrows indicate upward vertical flow, red dashed arrows show vertical downward flow.
-The blue arrows indicate horizontal flow out of the grid cell with solid lines representing water that flows out of each layer in the current time step and dashed lines representing water that originates from upstream grid cells and flows through the grid cell directly to the stream.
+Red solid arrows indicate upward vertical flows, red dashed arrows show vertical downward flows.
+The blue arrows indicate horizontal flows out of the grid cell with solid lines representing water that flows out of each layer in the current time step and dashed lines representing water that originates from upstream grid cells and flows through the grid cell directly to the stream.